 How are email opens tracked?

-In order to calculate who opens an email, campaign management solutions introduce a so-called tracking pixel in the sent emails.
-This means that in each email, a small image of a square pixel is introduced.
-In the link of this image, we will find an identifier that allows us to know who is the recipient and what is the campaign in question.
+To calculate who opens an email, campaign management solutions introduce what's known as a tracking pixel into the emails they send.
+This means that in each email, a small square pixel image is inserted.
+The link to this image contains an identifier that can be used to identify the recipient and the campaign in question.

 When the recipient of the email opens it, the tracking pixel is downloaded at the same time as the images, which will send a "signal" to your campaign management tool.
 The latter will then know which email was opened, by which recipient, at which time, by which IP address and possibly by which user-agent (web browser, application, etc.).